Cummins Falls State Park

 Cummins Falls State Park is an idyllic, but rugged, 282-acre day-use park located nine miles north of Cookeville on the Blackburn Fork State Scenic River on the Eastern Highland Rim.
 Located in the Cordell Hull Watershed, the area has been a scenic spot and swimming hole for local residents of Jackson and Putnam counties for more than 100 years.
 Cummins Falls is Tennessee’s eighth largest waterfall in volume of water and is 75 feet high.

 The main parking area, restrooms, trailheads, and a designated picnic area are located above the falls.
 The overlook is nearby and can be accessed by foot.
-ADA access is available upon request.
+ADA access to the overlook is available upon request.

 - Pets are allowed but must be on a leash and under control.
 Please remember to clean up after your pet.

 To make your visit to our park as safe and enjoyable as possible, know the risks.
-Use good judgment and common sense when deciding whether you should hike down to the waterfall or view it from above, at the overlook.
-If you decide to hike to the bottom of the waterfall please use caution and follow these guidelines.
+Use good judgment and common sense when deciding whether you should hike down to the waterfall.
+If you have hesitations about your safety or ability, please plan to enjoy the view of the waterfall from the overlook.
+If you decide to hike to the bottom of the waterfall, please use caution and follow these guidelines:

 - USCG approved life jackets are advised if you plan to get in the water below the falls.
 While some life jackets are available at the park, we recommend bringing your own.